-\item Recently, an analysis from CMS of the full Run 2 dataset with $138 fb^{-1}$ \citep{CMS:2023yay}, reported a $2.8\sigma$ local excess in the diphoton invariant-mass distribution at $m_{\gamma\gamma} = 95.4 \GeV$, but the excess is mainly due to 2016 data, without a significant excess appearing in 2017 data, and only a small excess in 2018 data, as shows in Fig. 7 of \citep{CMS:2023yay}.
-The analysis considers all production modes (gluon fusion, VBF, VH associated production, $t\bar{t}$ associated production), and presents results for the combined production modes, and for the separate combinations of gluon fusion plus $t\bar{t}$ and of VBF+VH, and for VBF and VH channels separately.
+\item Recently, an analysis from CMS of the full Run 2 dataset with $138 fb^{-1}$ \citep{CMS:2023yay} reported a $2.8\sigma$ local excess in the diphoton invariant-mass distribution at $m_{\gamma\gamma} = 95.4 \GeV$.
+However, this excess is mainly due to 2016 data, without a significant excess appearing in 2017 data, and only a small excess in 2018 data, as shown in Fig. 7 of \citep{CMS:2023yay}.
+The analysis considers all production modes (gluon fusion, Vector Boson Fusion (VBF), Vector Boson (VH) associated production, and $t\bar{t}$ associated production) and presents results for the combined production modes as well as the separate combinations of gluon fusion plus $t\bar{t}$ and VBF+VH, and for the VBF and VH channels separately.
 Considering only the analysis with the combined production modes, the resulting signal strength is $\mu_{\gamma \gamma}= 0.33_{-0.12}^{+0.19}$.

+\item A previous CMS search in the diphoton channel with the Run 1 data at $\sqrt{s}=8 \text{ TeV}$ \citep{CMS:2015ocq} also reported an excess at the same mass value of about $2\sigma$.
+This search was combined with the initial part of the Run 2 dataset \citep{CMS:2018cyk}, with a combined claimed signal strength of $\mu_{\gamma\gamma}=0.6\pm0.2$.

-\item A search for diphoton resonances in the low mass range $66-110 \GeV$ has been recently presented also by ATLAS, using $140 fb^{-1}$ of $13 \text{ } TeV$ $pp$ collisions (full Run 2 dataset) \citep{ATLAS:2023jzc}.
-This search makes both a model-independent analysis targeting only gluon fusion production modes, and a model-dependent analysis including all SM-like higgs production modes.
-While this search does not show any excess above $2\sigma$ for both analysis strategies, they both have a very small excess around $95 \GeV$, with a local significance of $1.1\sigma$ for the model independent analysis and a significance of $1.7\sigma$ for the model dependent one.
+\item Another search for diphoton resonances in the low mass range $66-110 \GeV$ has recently been presented by ATLAS, using $140 fb^{-1}$ of $13 \text{ } TeV$ $pp$ collisions (full Run 2 dataset) \citep{ATLAS:2023jzc}.
+This search makes both a model-independent analysis targeting only gluon fusion production modes, and a model-dependent analysis including all SM-like Higgs production modes.
+While this search does not show any excess above $2\sigma$ for either analysis strategy, they both have a very small excess around $95 \GeV$, with a local significance of $1.1\sigma$ for the model-independent analysis and a significance of $1.7\sigma$ for the model-dependent one.
 The reported excess converts to a signal strength $\mu_{\gamma\gamma}=0.18_{-0.10}^{+0.10}$ \cite{Biekotter:2023oen}.

-\item A previous CMS search in the diphoton channel with the Run 1 data at $\sqrt{s}=8TeV$ \citep{CMS:2015ocq} was also reported an excess at the same mass value of about $2\sigma$.
-This search was combined with the initial part of the Run 2 dataset \citep{CMS:2018cyk}, with a combined claimed signal strength of $\mu_{\gamma\gamma}=0.6\pm0.2$.
+Combining the data from both CMS and ATLAS in the diphoton channel yields a signal strength $\mu_{\gamma\gamma} = 0.24_{-0.08}^{+0.09}$ \cite{CMS:2018cyk}.